-Transdermal Patch methods for estrogen administration has the hypothetical advantage of avoiding this “first liver pass” and at times can be effective in patients who don’t respond to tablets.
+Transdermal Patch This is a method of delivering bio-identical estrogen into the bloodstream.
 There are a number of patches available today and they share some common elements.
 To my knowledge they all contain estradiol a bio-identical form of estrogen and a delivery system which allows the hormone to be gradually absorbed by the skin and an adhesive to keep it on.
 It is applied to the skin and replaced once or twice weekly.
 The estrogen is absorbed gradually over the length of time each individual patch is worn and this is more physiologic.
 It has the disadvantage of causing skin irritation in 10-30% of those who try it.
 Sometimes this is mild and can be alleviated simply by moving the patch to a different area of skin daily but can be severe enough to require its discontinuance.
 It is not as acceptable to some women who exercise strenuously or live in warmer climates as there is greater difficulty with adherence to the skin with increased perspiration.
 When skin irritation becomes a significant problem a switch can be made to a gel or an estrogen implant.

 Sublingual administration of estrogen can be used and in this method a tablet, usually “estradiol” the bioactive form of estrogen is placed under the tongue.
 It is absorbed through the lining of the mouth into the blood vessels located under the tongue and then into the bloodstream.
 It avoids the “first liver pass” but is delivered into the blood all at one time as opposed to the gradual “trickle” delivery of the patch.